SciKit-Surgery/PythonTemplate/README.rst

 Purpose
 ~~~~~~~
 Python Template is part of SNAPPY, a collection of software
-developed by the  `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_
+developed by the  `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_.
 SNAPPY aims to support faster translation of advanced surgical
 research from the bench to the bed side.
 SNAPPY does this by supporting and
 encouraging the development of small but well engineered software components that
 can;
-* be used and developed during early stage research, and;
+- be used for rapid prototyping during early stage research,
-* be built into high quality clinical applications that can be production ready in less than 2 years.
+- be built into high quality clinical applications that can be production ready in less than 2 years,
-* be widely disseminated to support researchers beyond WEISS.
+- be widely disseminated to support researchers beyond WEISS.
 See `The WEISS Software Manifesto`_ for further information.

 SNAPPY supports and encourages well engineered software by helping researchers with